Dillon Francis Oberholzer

-I have however, built sails with Mark Plough - Doyle Plough Sails on City Island New York and with Doyle and Quantum Sails in South Africa amongst others.
+I have built sails with Mark Plough - Doyle Plough Sails on City Island New York among others.

-Whilst in Panama, I set up the first sail loft since Black Beard on the island of Taboga, where we built a number of sails for various cruising boats and a few tall ships.
+Whilst in Panama, I set up the first sail loft fot over 100 years, where we built a number of sails for various cruising boats and a few tall ships.

 Living my life on the water and with over 60,000 nautical miles of sailing, I have had to repair sails on the go and have had the opportunity to see what works best for different boats and their owners under different circumstances.

-Just one look at a genoa or a main and one can tell instinctively how it is going to perform.
+Just one look at a genoa or a main and one can tell instinctively how the boat is going to perform.

 One look at the running rigging and I know the history of the boat and have an idea of how many owners she has had and what their level of seamanship has been.